ArjanCodes/examples/mac_software_dev/OUTLINE.md

 This is the machine I use, a 16" M1 Max MacBook Pro.
 This is actually not the best option for software development, but I'll share later on why I still bought this.

+Before we start though, I have something for you.
+It's a free guide to help you make better software design decisions in 7 steps.
+You can get it at arjan.codes/designguide.
+I've tried to keep the guide short and to the point, so you can get the information quickly and apply it immediately to what you're doing.
+So, arjan.codes/designguide.
+That link is also in the description of the video.

 ## Other operating systems

 Let's first talk about the other two main operating systems: Linux and Windows.
 Which OS you use for a large part comes down to personal preference.

-The majority of services on the Internet run on Linux server, for a lot of reasons:
+The majority of services on the Internet run on Linux servers, for a lot of reasons:

 - It's free, there's no point in paying a license fee for each server in a huge data center
 - With tooling like Docker, the images running in the cloud are mostly running some version of Linux.